mapcomponents/react-map-components-maplibre/README.md

 ### Cleanup functions

-To make sure a component cleans up anything it has added to the MapLibre instance when it is removed from reactDOM, declare a reference to the map instance using the useRef hook.
+Once a component is removed from reactDOM we need to make sure everything it has added to the maplibre-gl instance is removed with it.
+The mapHook offers a convenient way to do this.

 **- Retrieve the maplibre instance using the useMap hook**

-This happens within the effect that discovers the map instance for the first time (watch the mapContext.mapIds state variable for added or removed map engine instances).
+Add `mapHook.map` to the dependency array of e.g. a useEffect hook to trigger it once the map instance becomes available.

 ```js